What Happens In The Manic Phase Of Bipolar Disorder?

 Takeaway

-Mania can be concerning to experience and may lead to varied undesirable consequences.
+Mania can be concerning to experience and may lead to various undesirable consequences.
 Understanding what happens during manic episodes can help you better identify and manage them if they occur in your life.
 If you’d like support as you navigate bipolar disorder, mania, or similar concerns, consider getting matched with a licensed therapist online.
 You deserve the guidance of a professional as you address manic symptoms and continue to foster mental wellness.

 Find support for bipolar disorder symptoms